 Under Sanders, Sandia teamed with former Sen. Sam Nunn and the Center for Strategic and International Studies (CSIS) on work that ultimately led in 2001 to billionaire Ted Turner's funding of the Nuclear Threat Initiative (NTI).
-(CSIS is a Washington, D.C.-based foreign policy think tank, and NTI is a non-profit organization whose mission is to strengthen global security by reducing the risk of use and preventing the spread of nuclear, biological, and chemical weapons.)
+(CSIS is a Washington, D.C.-based foreign policy think tank, and NTI is a non-profit organization whose mission is to strengthen global security by reducing the risk of use and preventing the spread of nuclear, biological, early 1990s.
+The specialists were there to assist with the country's excess material issues.

+and chemical weapons.)
 Today, NTI embraces the supply-and-return concept, and Turner has pledged to invest in the International Atomic Energy Agency's proposed nuclear fuel bank to ensure that countries that forgo enrichment have an alternative source of fuel if needed.